captainhyperscaler/captainhyperscaler.github.io/_posts/2023-03-01-aws-zero-trust.md

 Each of the pillars can be addressed within AWS by using their cloud native security and compliance tools.
 Let's take a look using an example.

 **Case study**
-Company ABC has concerns across their Azure, on-premises, and SaaS applications architecture.
+Company ABC has concerns across their AWS, on-premises, and SaaS applications architecture.
 They have come to you for assistance in addressing their security concerns.
 They want you to provide suggestions on how they can use the security capabilities within AWS to enforce Zero-trust methodologies across the company’s technology infrastructure.

 The areas of concern and requirements include:
 - Utilization of strong modern authentication techniques for all users, including cloud-native and on-premises directory users.